hackergod00001/SPCC/Experiment 2/readme.md

-## Post lab questions are attached here in a PDF file
+## Post lab questions and answers are attached here in a PDF file.